 San Antonians gather en masse to celebrate the nation's Independence Day.
-From backyard cookouts to community-wide affairs, this southwestern city's residents and visitors find plenty of ways to enjoy themselves at the country's birthday bash.
-The city's top festivities include food, fireworks, and family fun.
+From backyard cookouts to community-wide affairs, this Southwestern city's residents and visitors find plenty of ways to enjoy themselves during the U.S. birthday bash.
+The city's top festivities include food, fireworks, and lots of family fun.

 Whether for a fiesta or Independence Day, you can count on Market Square to throw a good party.
 For three or four days extending around the Fourth of July, the historic square on Commerce Street plays host to musical acts, dancers, arts and crafts vendors, restaurateurs, and more.

 The largest Mexican market in the U.S., El Mercado extends for three blocks near San Antonio's city center.
 This celebration remains a favorite among locals before the fireworks show.

 The Red, White, and Blues festival may be canceled in 2020.
 Check the Pearl webpage for the most up-to-date information.

 The newest San Antonio Fourth of July celebration, inaugurated in 2017, takes place on the grounds of the historic Pearl Brewery, one of the city's trendiest restaurant, retail, and residential developments.
 This music-centric gathering hosts local and regional artists, with picnic fare provided by the neighborhood eateries.

 The 4th of July celebration at Sea World may be canceled in 2020.
 Check the official Sea World webpage for the most up-to-date information.

 The 4th of July picnic at Sea World includes an all-you-can-eat chef-prepared dinner and reserved seating at Ski Stadium for the dazzling fireworks show.